jaredjbarnes/clarity-pattern-parser/README.md

 All patterns will either return an AST node or null.
 If the pattern returns null, it didn't find the pattern.
 If the pattern returned null and the cursor has an error, then something is wrong with the text you are parsing.
 If the pattern returned null and the cursor doesn't have an error then the pattern is optional.

 ## Literal
-Literal uses a string literal to match patterns.
+The "Literal" pattern uses a string literal to match patterns.
 ```ts
 import { Literal } from "clarity-pattern-parser";